Harmoniker1/Raspy-Arch/arch/README.md

 ## air.py

-Clear a user-defined area by placing air
+Clear a user-defined area by placing air.

+## pool.py

+Generate a swimming pool.